NeoHW/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+Nurse's input is invalid command format.

   * 3a1.
 PatientSync shows an error message.

+    Use case ends.

+* 3b.
+Nurse's input contains invalid patient index.

+  * 3b1.
+PatientSync shows an error message.

+    Use case ends.

+* 3c.
+Nurse's input contains invalid tags.

+  * 3c1.
+PatientSync shows an error message.

-      Use case resumes at step 2.
+    Use case ends.

-**Use case: UC09 - Sort all existing patients**
+**Use case: UC09 - Find patients by a tag**

 **MSS**

+1. Nurse requests to list patients.
+1. PatientSync shows a list of patients.
+1. Nurse requests to find patients with a specific tag in the list.
+1. PatientSync finds patients with the specified tag and displays success message.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+Nurse's input is invalid command format.

+    * 3a1.
+PatientSync shows an error message.

+      Use case ends.

+**Use case: UC10 - Find patients by keyword**

+**MSS**

+1. Nurse requests to list patients.
+1. PatientSync shows a list of patients.
+1. Nurse requests to find patients with specific keywords in the list.
+1. PatientSync finds patients with the specified keywords and displays success message.

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+Nurse's input is invalid command format.

+  * 3a1.
+PatientSync shows an error message.

+    Use case ends.

+**Use case: UC11 - Sort all existing patients**

+**MSS**

 1. Nurse requests to sort patients by specified attribute.
 1. PatientSync sorts all existing patients.
-1. PatientSync displays the sorted patient list.
+1. PatientSync displays the sorted patient list and displays success message.

    Use case ends.

 **Extensions**

 * 1a.
-The nurse input for sort attribute is invalid.
+The nurse input invalid command format.

   * 1a1.
 PatientSync shows an error message.

     Use case ends.

 * 1b.
-The nurse input invalid command format.
+The nurse input for sort attribute is invalid.

   * 1b1.
 PatientSync shows an error message.

+    Use case ends.

+**Use case: UC12 - Request for help**

+**MSS**

+1. Nurse requests for help.
+1. PatientSync shows pop up window with link to user guide and displays success message.
+1. Nurse copies link from pop up window and access user guide with external browser.

+   Use case ends.

+**Use case: UC13 - Clearing all patients**

+**MSS**

+1. Nurse requests to clear all patients from the list.
+1. PatientSync deletes all patients from the list and displays success message.

+   Use case ends.

+**Use case: UC14 - Closing PatientSync**

+**MSS**

+1. Nurse requests to exit PatientSync.
+1. PatientSync closes.

    Use case ends.

 ### 6.4 Non-Functional Requirements